 Thai Style Pork Loin with Peanut Sauce brings together a multitude of flavors.
 The contrast that is present in Thai food is what makes me love it so much.
 Thai cuisine is full of contrasts, not only in flavors but also in presentation, colors and textures.
-My Thai style pork loin brings you such contrast.
+If you need a good recipe for Asian pork, My Thai style pork loin brings you such contrast.

 Jasmine rice is a long grain rice with a slightly nutty aroma.
 You can however serve it with anything you want, from steamed vegetables to noodles.
 My preference is the rice, but next time I make this dish I will definitely try to expand my horizons and try it with something else, just to mix things up a little.